Skip to content

 Troubleshooting

-• Invalid JSON in json_list: Ensure the input is a valid JSON array string (e.g., [1,2,3]).
-If invalid, fix the JSON or supply a pre-parsed list via an upstream node.
+• Invalid JSON in json_list: Ensure json_list is a valid JSON array string (e.g., "[1,2,3]") or provide a list from an upstream node.

-• Close node does not signal completion: Ensure the LOOP output from this node is connected to the JSON Loop Close node, and that the list and condition allow iteration to reach the end.
+• Loop never finishes: Verify the LOOP output is connected to a JSON Loop Close node and that the condition will eventually become false or the index reaches the end.